 C3 has been amazing with my kids.
 The teachers go above and beyond in terms of support and care for the children.
 They truly try to engage the kids and spark the joy of reading from the children themselves.
 My kids started out barely reading three letter words, are now confident readers who enjoy reading and actually asks to read more without me chasing them!

-Camp GROW is our annual end-of-year story day-camp for K1 and K2 children to engage them in stories and story-related activities such as crafts, games and song to spark an interest in reading.
+Camp GROW is held at the end of each year as a story day-camp for K1 and K2 children.
+We aim spark an interest in reading through stories, and story-related activities such as crafts, games and songs.

-Keep a look-out on this page for more details!
+Keep a look-out on this page for more details nearer the date!